 How far along are you in your Kickstarter process?

 CB: We’re almost half way through the 30 day campaign, and we’ve already surpassed our goal, which is really exciting!
+I would encourage any entrepreneurs to research crowdfunding ideas if they are in need of funds – I must admit that we were sceptical to begin with, but we’ve been blown away by how successful crowdfunding has been.
 We’re continuing pre-sales on Kickstarter until the end of the month.

 The 5 pieces are part sophisticated, part playful.
 Tell me more about your style aesthetic.